ANRGUSC/Jupiter/README.md

 # Jupiter

-Jupiter is a orchestrator for Dispersed Computing that uses Docker containers and Kubernetes (K8s).
+Jupiter is a orchestrator for Dispersed Computing (distributed computing with networked computers) that uses Docker containers and Kubernetes (K8s).
 The Jupiter system has three main components: Profilers, Task Mappers, and
 CIRCE Dispatcher. **(For a detailed documentation refer to our [http://jupiter.readthedocs.io/](http://jupiter.readthedocs.io/))**